 - swelling of the inner ear

-- facial weakness or paralysis of the facial muscles
+- paralysis of the facial muscles

 In most cases, the surgery is an outpatient procedure.
-This means that you will not have to stay in the hospital afterward.
-A hospital stay is only necessary if the cyst is very large or if you also have a serious infection.
+This means that you don’t have to stay in the hospital after the procedure.
+A hospital stay is only necessary if the cyst is very large or if you have a serious infection.
 The surgery is done under general anesthesia.
-After the initial surgery to remove the cyst, follow-up surgery to reconstruct any damage to the inner ear and make sure that the cyst was entirely removed.
-If the cyst broke your ear bones, you will need a second surgery to repair them.
+After the initial surgery to remove the cyst, follow-up surgery to reconstruct any damage to the inner ear and make sure that the cyst has been completely removed successfully is often necessary.

 You can prevent cholesteatomas later in life by treating ear infections quickly and thoroughly.
 However, cysts may still occur.
-It is important to treat cholesteatomas early to prevent complications.
+It’s important to treat cholesteatomas as early as possible to prevent complications.
 Call your doctor right away if you believe you have a cholesteatoma.